Two types of gatherings for hand-letterers: a conference and a retreat.

 Erik Marinovich, Sabeena Karnik, Mary Kate McDevitt

-Price includes shuttle to and from SLC airport,
+Price includes bus to and from SLC airport, three nights

 In 2015 I signed up for a two-day freehand lettering workshop in New York City taught by Ken Barber, and I invited my Instagram friend Lauren Hom to join me, which she did.
 We hadn’t met in person beforehand, and we had a lot of fun learning, lettering, and dining together, and becoming lettering friends in real life.